Stackdriver/stackdriver-prometheus-sidecar/README.md

 #### Filters

 The `--filter` flag allows to provide filters which all series have to pass before being sent to Stackdriver.
-The flag may be repeated to provide several filters.
+The flag may be repeated to provide several filters, time series must match one of the filters .
 Filters use the same syntax as the well-known PromQL label matchers, e.g.:

 ```
 stackdriver-prometheus-sidecar --filter='job="k8s"' --filter='__name__!~"cadvisor_.+"' ...
 ```

-This drops all series which do not have a `job` label `k8s` and all metrics that have a name starting with `cadvisor_`.
+This sends to Stackdriver only time series which do have a `job` label `k8s` or metrics that have a name not starting with `cadvisor_`.

 #### File